WHEN TO USE STAINLESS STEEL INSULATED PANELS?

 Specific Stainless-Steel cleaners are widely available.
 You can apply a sodium carbonate paste with a warm water rinse for stains.
 For severe stains, you may use tri-sodium phosphate and caustic soda solutions.
 Above all, always remember to avoid products containing chloride.

-As a conclusion, we are going, to sum up, the advantages of Stainless Steel.
+In conclusion, we are going, to sum up, the advantages of Stainless Steel.

 THE ADVANTAGES OF STAINLESS STEEL: